-(2) If requested by the commission, a more detailed written report, referencing the original E-5E report number, containing any additional supportive documentation not provided in the original E-5E report, within 60 days of notification of the accident or event.
+(2) A detailed written report, referencing the original $E-5\underline{E}$ report number, containing any applicable supportive documentation not provided in the original $E-5\underline{E}$ report, within 60 days of notification of the accident or event.

-(g) If a utility is requested to file a report pursuant to Puc 306.02(f)(2) and the accident or event involves a utility's pole or anchors located within the public way, the utility shall include in its report whether the poles or anchors were licensed and whether the poles or anchors were properly located according to that license.
+(ih) Whenever an accident or event involves a utility's pole or anchors located within the public way, the utility shall include in its report pursuant to (hg) above whether the poles or anchors were licensed and whether the poles or anchors were properly located according to that license.